 - Associate's Degree in Nursing (ADN) Program

-- Accredited by the National League for Nursing Accrediting Commission (since 1997)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1997)

 - See a list of all associate's degree in nursing (ADN) programs in Alabama